luismiguelcasadodiaz/pipex/README.md

 ### First Approach
-In my first a approach the commands structure holds a fd[2]  to hold its own pipe. it is the parent process who oppens all pipe requested according the numbre of comads to execute.
+In my first a approach the commands structure holds a fd[2]  to hold its own pipe.
+It is the parent process who opens all pipes requested according the number of commands to execute.
 I managed the fd deluge the father and the fork() creates.
-Such child closes the not needed fds.
+Each child closes the not needed fds.

-But i notice i have a relative low numbre of command to process, 120, cause hitting MAX_OPEN_FILES.
+But i notice i have a relative low number of command to process, 120, cause hitting MAX_OPEN_FILES.

 I discover it comparing wiht how many | a bash command supports. more than 1000.

 ### Second Approach
-The parent will create a pipe before forking the file. the parente waits the child to finish before looping to execute the next command.
+The parent will create a pipe before forking the file.
+The parente waits the child to finish before looping to execute the next command.

 ## What I read.